 To conclude, ‘it is suffice to say that the people of Kashmir should not expect the government of Azad Kashmir to play any positive role in the freedom struggle, because it is not free to act independently.
 The name of the government may be Azad (free) but it is not free by any stretch of imagination, and its role is to look after the interests of Pakistan, and in doing so its rulers are by and large given a free hand to accumulate wealth and enjoy themselves.
 They are allowed to do everything else as long as they DO NOT concentrate on the freedom struggle.
 Whatever lip service is being paid by politicians of Azad Kashmir, it is on individual basis, and it is largely to satisfy the masses, rather than to support the freedom movement.’

 Dr Shabir Choudhry

-‘How Government of Pakistan and their officials treat people of so called Jammu and Kashmir could be seen from the events of the recent elections or a shameful drama managed and controlled by officials of Pakistan.
-Who is going to be a candidate of the two biggest Pakistani parties operating in Jammu and Kashmir is decided by President Asif Zardari of Pakistan and Nawaz Sharif the former Prime Minister of Pakistan.’
+‘How Government of Pakistan and their officials treat people of so called Azad Kashmir could be seen from the events of the recent elections or a shameful drama managed and controlled by officials of Pakistan.
+Who is going to be a candidate of the two biggest Pakistani parties operating in Azad Kashmir is decided by President Asif Zardari of Pakistan and Nawaz Sharif the former Prime Minister of Pakistan.’
 Abbas Butt